 We use a wide range of raw materials, sourced from natural and synthetic origin, seeking to deliver high-quality products that respect the environment and communities around the world.

-Again, our watchword is balance: it is not a case of ‘natural good, synthetic bad’.
+It is not a case of ‘natural good, synthetic bad’.
 Instead, we take an ‘origin-neutral’ approach to both environmental protection and safety assessments.